cseanburns/electronic_resource_mgmt/lectures/06-interoperability.md

 resolver menu, and we will see a list of options for accessing the full text of the article.
 If the article is available full text in the library, like through a different database.
-If not, there should be options for requesting the item through interlibrary loan or options for accessing the item in the library's physical collections if the library has the item in the stacks.
+If not, there should be options for requesting the item through inter-library loan or options for accessing the item in the library's physical collections if the library has the item in the stacks.

 ## Link Resolvers in Practice